 key factors informing our market outlook.

-• Bonds were range bound and yield remains low.
-Inflation remains soft and Central banks expressed a desire to keep rates low for an extended period.
+• Australian 10-year bonds rose during the quarter with yields falling 8.3 basis points (bps) to 0.79%.
+Inflation remains soft and central banks continue to communicate that they will keep rates low for an extended period.
 Low bond yields have supported equity market valuations.

 OUTLOOK AND STRATEGY

 We believe the medium-term shape of the economic pathway is likely to resemble a Nike “swoosh”.
 After falling sharply earlier in the year, the June and September quarters have experienced a pointed bounce back from the lows.
 However, the pace of the global economic recovery will slow from here and potentially take much longer if a vaccine isn’t produced as fast as the market expects.

 Some of the key factors informing our outlook are as follows:

 • COVID-19 second waves and the development and deployment of a vaccine.
 A vaccine (expected by the end of the year) should see a boost to economic activity and result in the opening of borders and economies.
 However, should a vaccine not be found or not have 100% efficacy we expect that economies will gradually recover as they continue to improve how they deal with the virus.

 • The Australia economic downturn was milder than originally envisaged and recent economic indicators are trending in a positive direction.
 A suppression of COVID-19 case growth in Victoria should bode well for a continuation of this trend as that economy re-opens.
 However, we enter the ‘“fiscal cliff’” in Australia (and in many other countries) where governments must negotiate the withdrawal of very generous levels of support.